 Note: demo file uses JSONGetElementType so requires FM 19.5 or later.

 The overall functionality of the demo was covered last time.
-This time we’re going to focus on working around the behavior, followed by some related observations… but first let’s review (recycling some screen shots and text from last month’s article).
+This time we’re going to focus on working around the behavior, followed by some related observations… but first let’s review.

 What Problem Are We Trying To Solve?